undergrad-partner-school

 Student Services

-Elmira College provides a number of services needed for a pleasant and secure life on campus.
+Elmira College offers a number of services vital for a comfortable and secure life on campus.

-There are emergency phone and alarm devices available around the clock.
-Dormitory entrances at the school are electronically operated.
-There is a round-the-clock security patrol.
+There are phone and alarm devices that can be accessed 24/7 for emergency situations.
+The dormitory entrances are electronically operated.
+There is a 24-hour security patrol.
 Theer is a nighttime transportation/escort service.

 There is a medical clinic with personal/psychological counseling.
-All in all, campus life at Elmira College is rich and vibrant and provides everything most students need.
+All in all, campus life at Elmira College is rich and vibrant and provides all you need for a comfortable stay.

 Career Services